Phase 1: Information Gathering

 The initial stage is all about laying the foundation.

-We’ll define the scope of the project, a rough budget to work toward, and the client's vision for the future garden.
+We’ll define the scope of the project, the project budget, and the your vision for the future garden.
 Lots of time will be spent on site, getting to know your property.
 Spending this time in the early stages getting to know a place intimately makes for a finished design that responds closely to its setting, and feels settled in the landscape.
 Practically speaking, documenting the existing conditions of a site also allows for a design that creates the least amount of disturbance.
-Wild by Design focuses on working lightly on the land, and that means working with the existing topography, soils, vegetation, and microclimate as much as possible.
+A commitment to working lightly on the land means working with the existing topography, soils, vegetation, and microclimates as much as possible.

-The most important information taken away from Phase 1 are the client’s big vision, and the realities of the site.
-The design process that follows is all about figuring out how to achieve the vision in a way that fits harmoniously and gently with the existing landscape.
+The design process that follows develops the plan that can achieve the big vision in a way that fits harmoniously and gently with the existing landscape.

 Phase 2: Conceptual Design

 Working from the information gathered in Phase 1, the conceptual design stage focuses on putting preliminary ideas on paper.

 Depending on the nature of the project we may decide to focus on creating one conceptual plan or create multiple plans, illustrating the different potential approaches that could be taken.
 The conceptual plan is about illustrating the broad brush strokes - where paths will move, where key planting areas will be located, and how the garden will roughly be arranged.
 Preliminary palette documents will illustrate the planting aesthetic, seasonal dynamics, and colour schemes of the garden, while other documents will illustrate the supporting components including built features, site furniture, sculpture, lighting etc. Conceptual design is the most iterative phase of the design process as ongoing conversations and site visits bring new ideas to the table.
 Only when a conceptual plan is finally settled on does the process move to Phase 3.